dogweather/raspberry-pi-python-github-runner/README.md

 ![Python application on self-hosted Raspberry Pi](https://github.com/dogweather/raspberry-pi-python-github-runner/workflows/Python%20application%20on%20self-hosted/badge.svg)

+This repo solves the problem: GitHub's default Python setup installs X86 binaries and doesn't work on ARM (Raspberry Pi).
+So, in the process of setting up a new Python app, I extracted this configuration.

 This is a minimal Python template application which runs several workflows:

+* One which runs on a self-hosted Raspberry Pi
 * One which runs on GitHub's cloud servers
-* One which runs on a self-hosted computer
 * One, a Hello World shell script which also runs self-hosted

-This repo solves the problem: GitHub's default Python setup installs X86 binaries and doesn't work on ARM (Raspberry Pi).
-So, in the process of setting up Pi runners, I made this configuration.

-It also runs on MacOS and GitHub's cloud servers.
+It's also compatible with MacOS and GitHub's cloud servers.

 ## Compatible Pi's